dodeleye99/accelerated-cpp/10_Pointers&Arrays/README.md

 * Defining pointers and arrays in C++, as shown above.
 * Defining a 'nested' pointer: a pointer that 'points' to a pointer.
 * The address-of operator `&`, used to obtain the address of an existing object that can then be assigned to a pointer.
+* Dynamic memory allocation and deallocation using the `new` and `delete` operators respectively.